farling42/csv2rw/README.md

 There are several steps to using the tool:

-0. Download the installer from https://1drv.ms/u/s!Aoxo2LAeaH9jxxICRTfzACvX06fL
+0. Download the latest installer from https://github.com/farling42/csv2rw/releases

 1. Prepare data from RealmWorks